ChaseLight-Smile/DatabasePapersReadingLists/README.md

     * (SPARK)Resilient Distributed Datasets：A Fault-Tolerant Abstraction for In-Memory Cluster Computing<br>
     * HadoopDB: An Architectural Hybrid of MapReduce and DBMS Technologies for Analytical Workloads or Integration of LargeScale Data Processing Systems and Traditional Parallel Database Technology<br>
     * Soft Updates: A Solution to the Metadata Update Problem in File Systems<br>
     * Rethinking Database High Availability with RDMA Networks<br>
+    * CockroachDB: The Resilient Geo-Distributed SQL Database (SIGMOD 2020)

 * Consistency or (consensus)
     * Paxos Made Simple<br>